 Students will be expected to have five GCSEs at grade 9-4, or a Merit in a relevant vocational Level 2 Diploma (or equivalent).
-In addition, students will need grade 4 GCSE English Language and a minimum grade 3 in Mathematics.
-GCSE Computer Science or BTEC Level 2 in ICT/Computing at grade 3 or equivalent would be advantageous.
+In addition, students will be expected to have GCSE grade 4 in English Language and a minimum of grade 3 in Mathematics.

 Enrichment and Work Experience